 The Silk K-RAID parity protection algorithm is both efficient and extremely robust.
-It can sustain two concurrent SSD failures while maintaining data availability and up to three concurrent SSD failures within each separate m.node without loss of data.
-As the Silk data pod scales capacity, so does the number of system-wide SSD failures that the system can sustain.
+It can sustain two concurrent d.node failures while maintaining data availability and up to three concurrent d.node failures within each separate m.node without loss of data.
+As the Silk data pod scales capacity, so does the number of system-wide d.node failures that the system can sustain.
 The K-RAID has triple parity protection that adapts according to the failure at hand.
-An SSD failure is quickly recovered thanks to efficient metadata and real-time system health monitoring.
+An d.node failure is quickly recovered thanks to efficient metadata and real-time system health monitoring.
 It has minimal performance impact during the rebuild and no performance impact on Silk's performance once the rebuild is completed.
 Parity overhead from raw capacity is a very small 12.5%.